- 17+ Best AI Writing Software Tools - August 29, 2023

 Yoast has a user-friendly setup wizard, which makes getting started easier.
 It has a lot of features, so just make sure to set aside some time to get started.

-If you’re using the free version and are having a lot of questions, you’re only going to be able to use their FAQs, versus the Pro gives you one year of 24/7 support.
+If you’re using the free version and are having a lot of questions, you’re only going to be able to use their FAQs, whereas the Pro gives you one year of 24/7 support.

 The plugin is free to download and install.
 There’s a paid Premium plan, but more often than not, the free version is going to be more than suitable for most people.